sorajiro0802/QRFind-python/README.md

   * OpenCV-Python 3.4.18.65
 * microQR reader
   * PyBoof
-    *   To install pyboof witu using pip, `javac` is essential.
+    *   To install pyboof with using pip, `javac` is essential.
   Useful information is below.
 	> https://github.com/lessthanoptimal/PyBoof